OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

 - Universal Logical Switches are not supported
 - Only support one NSX Manager per vCenter Server
 - The process of preparing a NSX cluster must be done from NSX Manager
-- Imported networks work with vcenter id instead of nsx id
 - ICMP subprotocols are not implemented
 - Transport zone names can only contain alphanumeric characters and underscores